Elise has the capacity to annoy.

 1. What does the rest of the world call our football?

 The world, in its centigrade and metric-measuring ways, calls our football “American football.”
-Americans call it Canadian bacon and White Russians.
+Americans call that fancy pizza topping Canadian bacon, and vodka and cream drinks, White Russians.
 And would you just call them Jumping Beans in Guadalajara?
 Can Canadian bacon just be bacon in Ottawa?

 Do Colombians just call it coffee?